Featured Articles

 Begin your testing by interviewing users and identifying the problems they’d like to see solved.
 Ask your questions in a way where your words pertain to the product, and see whether your idea can solve any real problem that people may have.

 Once you figure out early wireframes or prototypes, return to the same users (or different ones!
 It’s a case-by-case basis) and observe how they respond to your blueprint.
-Determine whether they have a mental model of the product and if they know how it can provide value to them.
-Weigh their response against your own mental model and compare: how closely do they resemble each other?
+Determine whether they have a mental model of the product, and if they know how it provides value.
+Weigh their response against your own mental model and compare.
+How closely do they resemble each other?

-You can also begin to look deeper into the UI and conduct UX testing.
-You need to see if your mobile app design is constructed in a way where users can easily figure out its purpose.
-Once you have somewhat of a live product, you can layer on the analytics or behaviors you want to see directly into the app.
+You can also look deeper into the UI and conduct UX testing.
+You need to see if your mobile app design is developed in a way that users can easily figure out its purpose.
+Once you have the beginnings of a live product, you can directly integrate the desired analytics or behaviors into the app.

-Features like heat maps, events, and funnels are all objective— depend on them.
+Features like heat maps, events, and funnels are all objective — you need to depend on them.
 Everything up to this point was subjective but now is the time to switch gears.
-This is the first objective piece of data that you’ll be receiving, and you’ll have to know whether people are using a certain product or not.
+This is the first objective piece of data that you’ll receive, and you’ll have to know whether people are using a certain product or not.

 “You hear an idea, whittle it down to the problem you’re trying to solve, determine who has that problem, then conduct user interviews."